 Tel: 0033 142 72 18 77

 Mai Thai brings the pungent flavors of Thailand to Paris’ famous Le Marais district, complete with bright colors and Buddha figures scattered around the restaurant.
 The welcome is also entirely befitting with the reputation of the Land of Smiles, and the friendly, affable service is one of the key highlights in a city renowned for surly waiters.
-Yet it is the cooking that really delights, authentically spiced dishes such as the famous red Thai curry and the best chicken satay in France.
-Immigration into Paris has given Mai Thai considerable competition over the past 5 years, but it remains the safest bet for visitors looking for a slice of the Orient in central Paris.
+It is the cooking that really delights, authentically spiced dishes such as the famous red Thai curry and the best chicken satay in France.
+Immigration into Paris has given Mai Thai considerable competition over the past 5 years.
+Still, it remains the safest bet for visitors looking for a slice of the Orient in central Paris.

 Shangri-la Hotel Paris 10, avenue d’lena

 Tel: 0033 153 67 19 98